zeionara/barge/README.md

 ```sh
 CORGE_GRAULT env variable is not specified; required option CORGE_GRAULT is not set, please add the respective value to the call
 ```

+## Testing

+To run tests for making sure that everything works fine, execute script `test.sh` located at the repository root.
+The result of correct tests execution must contain a total number of passed tests.